awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-medical-conversation.md

 To improve transcription accuracy of specific terms in a real\-time stream, use a custom vocabulary\.
 To enable a custom vocabulary, set the value of `VocabularyName` parameter to the name of the custom vocabulary that you want to use\.
 For more information, see [Improving transcription accuracy with medical custom vocabularies](vocabulary-med.md)\.

 To label the speech from different speakers, set the `ShowSpeakerLabel` parameter to `true`\.
-For more information, see [Identifying speakers and labeling their speech](conversation-diarization-med.md)\.
+For more information, see [Enabling speaker partitioning](conversation-diarization-med.md)\.

 For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Streaming request](how-streaming-med.md#streaming-med-request)\.